Chasing Pavements: Background and release

+Promotion

+Adele's song, "Chasing Pavements" was promoted as both her second single and as a precursor to her album, 19.
+When the album released, Adele was signed with XL Recordings, a British record label, and they promoted the album, helping it become a hit song.
+According to Billboard, "National stations Radio 1 and Radio 2 also played a big role in making" the song "peak at No. 2 on the U.K. singles chart".
+"Chasing Pavements" was one of three songs in the album to receive a music video, which received attention as people attempted to find the meaning behind it.

 Critical reception

 "Chasing Pavements" is considered one of Adele's best songs by several music critics.
 Chuck Arnold of Billboard listed the song second in a ranking of her discography, comparing Adele's songwriting ability to Carole King and noting that its sophistication was way beyond her years.
 In a readers' poll by Rolling Stone where it placed at number four, Brittany Spanos commented that it was not as "viscerally emotional" as Adele's later work on her second studio album, 21, but a "fantastic" early glimpse of her abilities.
 Similarly, The Guardian's Alexis Petridis ranked "Chasing Pavements" at number five, and praised its sophistication and its chorus's emphasis on Adele's vocals.
 Jazz Monroe of NME listed the song as Adele's eighth best, and said that it was great despite its big chorus, and described its hook as grandiose.
 Parade and American Songwriter both ranked the song number nine on their lists of Adele's greatest songs.